kubernetes-sigs/metrics-server/README.md

 Note that this configuration **requires** having a cluster with at least 2 nodes on which Metrics Server can be scheduled.

 Also, to maximize the efficiency of this highly available configuration, it is **recommended** to add the `--enable-aggregator-routing=true` CLI flag to the kube-apiserver so that requests sent to Metrics Server are load balanced between the 2 instances.

+### Helm Chart

+The [Helm chart](https://artifacthub.io/packages/helm/metrics-server/metrics-server) is maintained as an additional component within this repo and released into a chart repository backed on the `gh-pages` branch.
+A new version of the chart will be released for each Metrics Server release and can also be released independently if there is a need.
+The chart on the `master` branch shouldn't be referenced directly as it might contain modifications since it was last released, to view the chart code use the chart release tag.

 ## Security context